-What Does The Prosecutor Have To Prove My Guilt For A Rape Charge?
+What Does The Prosecutor Need In Order To Prove My Guilt For A Rape Charge?

-Under Penal Code section 261(a), prosecutor must show that:
+Under Penal Code section 261(a), a prosecutor must show that:

 - You had sexual intercourse with a woman.

 - You were not married to the woman at the time you had intercourse with her.

 - The woman did not give you consent.